telefonicaid/iotagent-node-lib/doc/api.md

 As part of the device to entity mapping process, the IoT Agent creates and updates automatically a special timestamp attribute called `TimeInstant`.
 This timestamp is represented as two different properties of the mapped entity:

--   In the case of NGSI-v2, a `TimeInstant` **metadata** is added in each updated attribute.
-With NGSI-LD, the Standard `observedAt` property-of-a-property is used instead.
+-   An attribute `TimeInstant` is added to updated entities in the case of NGSI-v2, which captures as an ISO8601 timestamp when the associated measurement was observed.
+With NGSI-LD, the Standard `observedAt` property is used instead

 -   With NGSI-v2, an attribute metadata named `TimeInstant` per dynamic attribute mapped, which captures as an ISO8601 timestamp when the associated measurement (represented as attribute value) was observed.
 With NGSI-LD, the Standard